Yuji3000/tea_time/README.md

 # Project Overview

 Tea Time is a solo built api that can be used for subscribing users(customers) to various teas.
 This Api was desgined to be as dynamic as possible.
 There can be various "subscriptions".
-Subscriptions can vary in frequency, and other factors could apply in future iterations for discounts, specials etc.
+Subscriptions can vary in frequency, and other factors could apply in future iterations for discounts, specials etc. Link to this assignment https://mod4.turing.edu/projects/take_home/take_home_be